amir-deriv/eslint-plugin-localize-usage/docs/rules/only-string-literal-argument.md

-# Enforce using static strings as keys for translation functions (only-string-literal-argument)
+# Enforce using static strings as keys for localize functions which we use for translation (only-string-literal-argument)

 ## Rule Details